lidofinance/dual-governance/docs/mechanism.md

 ### 2024-04-10

-* Redesigned the Veto Signalling exit conditions and the Deactivation phase transitions: the Deactivation duration is now constant but Veto Signalling duration gets extended each time a new proposal is submitted.
+* Redesigned the Veto Signalling exit conditions and the Deactivation phase transitions: the Deactivation duration is now constant but the Veto Signalling duration gets extended each time a new proposal is submitted.

-    > The extension of Veto Signalling better expresses one of the first design principles of the DG: stakers should have adequate time to react to any DAO proposal, disagree with the DAO and potentially exit the protocol, and the more stakers disagree with the DAO, the longer the allowed reaction time should be.
+    > The extension of Veto Signalling better expresses one of the first design principles of the DG: stakers should have adequate time to react to any DAO proposal, disagree with the DAO, and potentially exit the protocol, and the more stakers disagree with the DAO, the longer the allowed reaction time should be.
     >
     > Also, these changes prevent the following DoS attack:
     >